Philhil/x.509Check/README.md

 * add more detailed checks for algorithms and security issues.
 Evaluate the encryption algorithm and make considerations for quantum calculations.
 * Improve UI with mobile responsive design.
 * Add possibility to show certificate extensions.
+* Add posibility to validate and evaluate a certifiace signing request.
+* Add more options to try the whole certification signing and trust process.